-The Advanced menu ("Hardware Health Configuration" section) of the BIOS will display the current speed of the cooling fans.
+The Advanced menu ("Hardware Health Configuration" submenu) of the BIOS will display the current speed of the cooling fans.
 Refer to chapter 3 for more information.

-Chassis Instrusion Connector
+Chassis Intrusion Connector

 The board supports the chassis intrusion detection function.
 Connect the chassis intrusion sensor cable from the chassis to this connector.
+When the system's power is on and a chassis intrusion occurred, an alarm will sound.
+When the system's power is off and a chassis intrusion occurred, the alarm will sound only when the system restarts.

-Hardware Monitor for Windows
+MyGuard Hardware Monitor

-Install the "Hardware Monitor for Windows" utility.
-By default, the chassis intrusion detection function is enabled.
+Install the "MyGuard Hardware Monitor" utility.
+By default, the chassis intrusion detection function is disabled.
 When enabled, a warning message will appear when the chassis is open.
 The utility can also be configured so that a beeping alarm will sound when the chassis is open.
-Refer to the "Hardware Monitor for Windows" section in chapter 4 for more information.
+Refer to the "MyGuard Hardware Monitor" section in chapter 4 for more information.